egarcia1868/password-generator/README.md

 # Random Password Generator

 This is my random password generator.
-It will generate a 8 - 128 digit, randomized password using lowercase letters, uppercase letters, special characters, and/or numbers.
+It will generate an 8 - 128 digit, randomized password using lowercase letters, uppercase letters, special characters, and/or numbers.

 ## Getting Started